-Growing capability in teaching and learning that is culturally responsive and relational.
-This will strengthen our commitment to Te Tiriti o Waitangi and supports success for our increasingly diverse population within the Mid Canterbury region.
+Growing capability in teaching and learning that is culturally sustaining and relational.
+This will strengthen our commitment to Te Tiriti o Waitangi and supports success for our increasingly diverse population within the Mid Canterbury region by working to ensure students feel included and part of the school community as themselves.